Higher-dimensional regular Reissner-Nordstr\"{o}m black holes associated with linear electrodynamics: Regular Tangherlini-RN black holes under the new interpretation of matter source

 where $\gamma(s,x)=\int_0^x t^{s-1}e^{-t}dt$ is the lower incomplete gamma function; $\sqrt{\theta}$ is the scale parameter which represents a minimal length, and $m$ the mass parameter.\footnote{For the noncommutative Schwarzschild black hole, the mass distribution is Gaussian, see eq.~(\ref{schrho}).
 The total amount of this mass parameter is given by $m=A_{n-2}\int_0^\infty \rho r^{n-2} dr$, and the condition that the black hole can be formed is that the average radius of the mass distribution should not be less than the horizon of the hole.} From the interpretation of the anisotropic fluid, we deduce the density and pressure from eqs.~(\ref{rho})-(\ref{pbot}),

+where the Gaussian distribution presented by the density is the result of the noncommutativity of spacetime~\cite{0510112}.
 In accordance with the new interpretation of matter source demonstrated in section 2, i.e. effectively from the interpretation of perfect fluid plus electromagnetic field, we compute the mass density, the isotropic pressure and the energy density of electrostatic field from eqs.~(\ref{rho_m}) and (\ref{EME}),

-which reveals that the DEC holds within the perfect fluid charged sphere.
+which reveals that the DEC holds within the charged perfect fluid sphere.
 Moreover, the boundary of the charged sphere that satisfies $\rho_m=0$ is located at

 which is of the same order as the scale parameter and grows large when the dimension increases.